 A Nearly Normal Family by M. T. Edvardsson is a riveting psychological thriller which asks the question, how far would you go to protect your child?
-Read this gripping extract from book and pre-order A Nearly Normal Family here.
+Told from three different perspectives – father, mother and daughter – this is the must-read thriller of 2019.
+Read these gripping extracts from the book, or listen to extracts from the audiobook, voiced by Richard Armitage, Emily Watson and Georgia Maguire.

 A man will be satisfied with good by the fruit of his words, And the deeds of a man’s hands will return to him.